ckerr/blog-hugo/content/post/bootstrapping-this-site.md

          label  = "Tags"
          link   = "tags/"

-This put a 'resume' link in the top menu.
+This put a 'Resume' link in the top menu.

-### Future clones
+### Mind the Submodules

-If you clone my repo, you may get a blank page served to you because the themes/hugo-icarus-theme/ folder is empty.
-Remember, since that's a submodule, we need to clone recursively:
+Important note if you're storing your content in a git repository.
+Since themes/hugo-icarus-theme is a submodule that points to the upstream Icarus theme, remember to use `--recursive` when cloning to get the submodule content that Hugo needs:

     charles@gamera ~/src> git clone --recursive git@github.com:charlesk/charlesk-hugo.git
     Cloning into 'charlesk-hugo'...